ThingWorx Review: Ditching the Duct Tape

 One group is charging forward with IoT.
 Yet, they’re doing this from a technology perspective.
-Some companies have figured out what IoT means to them from a business perspective.
-But many have not.
+Some companies have figured out what IoT means to them from a business perspective, but many have not.
 They’re experimenting with IoT as a means to be technically ready when they do figure out the business side of things.

 My message?
 You need to figure it out.
 Seriously.
 Now.
 A mass of companies is exploring what IoT means to them.
 Sooner or later, one of your competitors is going to figure out.
 Or, frankly, a startup is going to figure it out.
 By then, it could well be too late.
 Industries will be disrupted.
-Hope yours will be one of the industries that are disrupted last.
+Hope yours will be one of the industries that is disrupted last.

 Why put this message in a review of ThingWorx?
-Because the ‘technology isn’t ready’ excuse simply isn’t valid.
+Because the “technology isn’t ready” excuse simply isn’t valid.
 The technological barrier is now really low.
 You have to figure out to the business side of IoT.
 And soon.

 - ThingWorx is PTC’s IoT platform.